The latest cameras, camcorders and accessories, from casual compacts to high-end photography and video equipment

 The announcement of SIGMA’s MC-21 mount converter is an exciting development that’s arrived just after the release of Panasonic’s L-mount full-frame mirrorless duo, the LUMIX S1 and S1R.
 Not only does it instantly bolster the number of L-mount compatible lenses available, but as SIGMA is part of Leica’s L-Mount Alliance (alongside Panasonic), we’re expecting a top-notch user experience to boot.

-The converter is designed to accommodate both SIGMA’s SA and Canon-EF lenses – that’s an additional 29 SIGMA-manufactured lenses in total.
+The converter is designed to accommodate either SIGMA’s SA or Canon-EF lenses – that’s an additional 29 SIGMA-manufactured lenses in total.
 In regards to compatibility, SIGMA is claiming: “High precision AF photography in AF-S mode”.
 AF-C mode is not compatible, but perhaps that’s something a firmware update can remedy in the future.

 Speaking of firmware, lens data is rather cleverly pre-loaded and that applies to future releases, removing the need to manual update a new lens before using it.
 When the time does come to update a lens, however, the MC-21 will let you know via a handy built-in LED.
 That same LED will also signify whether a lens is compatible or not, before you start shooting.